joewdavies/awesome-frontend-gis/README.md

 ## 💾 Data sources
-A collection of geospatial open data sources.
+A collection of geospatial open data sources:

 ### Downloads
 Data available for download.